 Understanding the Advance Directive Laws in Georgia

-According to the Advance Directive Laws in Georgia, you are totally in control of your healthcare instructions.
-If your desires change at any time, you can withdraw your existing directive and fill out a new one that more accurately expresses your revised wishes.
+According to these laws in Georgia, you control your healthcare instructions.
+If your desires change, you can withdraw your existing directive and fill out a new one that more accurately expresses your revised wishes.
 Then, you must notify everyone who has a copy, including your estate lawyer, so they can return their copies to you to be replaced.

-A Georgia Advance Directive for Healthcare generally includes a variety of types of potential issues.
+An Advance Directive for Health Care generally includes a variety of types of potential issues.
 These include but are not limited to the following:

-- Admission to or discharge from hospice, a nursing home, or other medical facilities
+Admission to or discharge from a hospital, hospice, nursing home, or other medical care facilities

-With a Georgia Advance Directive, you can define your care for a variety of circumstances.
-If, however, your wishes are fairly basic, you could choose to leave all your healthcare decisions to your physician and representative to act in your best interest.
-Your estate attorney can best advise you on this matter.
+With a Health Care Advance Directive, you can define your medical care for different circumstances.
+If your wishes are fairly basic, you could leave all your healthcare decisions to your physician and representative to act in your best interest.
+Your estate attorney can advise you on this matter.

 Georgia Living Will or Advance Directive

-Although there are very few differences between a Georgia Living Will and an Advance Directive, the majority of people are not aware of what they are.
+Although very few differences exist between a Living Will and a Health Care Advance Directive, most people don’t know what they are.
 Many do not even know what an Advance Directive is.

-Fortunately, a qualified Georgia will attorney can quickly detail the idiosyncrasies of each.
-Basically, the Georgia Advance Directive combines the purposes of the living will and power of attorney for healthcare.
+Fortunately, a qualified Georgia will attorney can quickly explain the idiosyncrasies of each.
+Basically, the Advance Directive combines the purposes of the living will and power of attorney for health care.

 Difference Between Living Will and Advance Directive in Georgia

-Many individuals who have already attended this matter wonder, “In Georgia, does the Georgia Advance Directive for Healthcare override a living will?”
+Many individuals who have already attended this matter wonder, “Does the Georgia Directive for Health Care override a living will?”

-As previously mentioned, the Advance Directive is the newer, easier, and more comprehensive form that combines the living will with the power of attorney.
-To override the living will, you would merely need to complete the Georgia Advance Directive, destroy every copy of your living will, and distribute the new documents to the appropriate people.
+As previously mentioned, the Advance Directive for Health Care is the newer, easier, and more comprehensive form that combines the living will with a power of attorney.
+You would merely need to complete the GA Advance Directive, destroy every copy of your living will, and distribute the new documents to the appropriate people to override the living will.
 This includes your healthcare agent and legal representation.

 Filling out a Georgia Living Will Form